 After that, the program works much like a dining rewards program.
 You need to provide your credit card number to Thanks Again and any eligible purchase made with that card will earn points.
 These points will be in addition to any other points you would earn for purchases, like the 3x points you’ll earn for using your Sapphire Reserve for dining expenses.
 The main difficulty for me is making sure I have all my cards registered.
 Luckily, Thanks Again lets you register all your cards (unless you have more than 99 cards).

 Thanks Again is a loyalty program that works like a rotisserie.
 You just set it up and forget it.
-I’ve never gone out of my way to visit a Thanks Again merchant but I’ve been pleasantly surprised when I get points for my breakfast burrito, or my Dunkin Donuts coffee or a drink from the only airport bar past security in Chattanooga, TN while waiting on a delayed plane.
-The points I earned for those purchases might just help me keep my other hard earned points from expiring.
+I’ve never gone out of my way to visit a Thanks Again merchant but I’ve been pleasantly surprised when I get points for my breakfast burrito, or my Dunkin Donuts coffee, or a drink from the only airport bar past security in Chattanooga, TN while waiting on a delayed plane.